swordzlim/RESMCM_ARI/readme.md

 * **\efficient\mkl_csc.cpp:** same estimator RESMCM, but using the sparse matrix multiplication algorithms from MKL with the CSC data structure.
 * **\efficient\mkl_bsr.cpp:** same estimator RESMCM, but using the sparse matrix multiplication algorithms from MKL with the BSR data structure.
 * **\efficient\l2r.cpp:** same as RESMCM except for using the left-to-right chain order.
-* **\efficient\naive.cpp:** same as RESMCM except for regarding all the input matrices as dense matrices, and then using the classic dynamic programming to determine an optimal orde.
+* **\efficient\naive.cpp:** same as RESMCM except for regarding all the input matrices as dense matrices, and then using the classic dynamic programming to determine an optimal order.
 * **\efficient\meta.cpp:** same as RESMCM except for using MetaAC estimator.
 * **\efficient\mnc.cpp:** same as RESMCM except for using MNC estimator.
 * **\efficient\dm.cpp:** same as RESMCM except for using DMap estimator.